 1. Paul Smith

 Paul Smith welcomed in the Chinese Zodiac Year of the Pig by promoting pig-themed products.
 Choosing red wallets is a nice touch, as money is traditionally gifted in a red envelopes at Chinese New Year.

 Including information about the company’s delivery and returns policy in this Chinese New Year email is a good way to reassure customers that they are going to have a convenient shopping experience.

 2. Baker Ross

-Baker Ross celebrated the year of the rat by sharing an abundance of rat-related craft ideas.
-Email newsletters are the perfect place to share tips to help customers make the most out of holiday festivities, and customers who have extra free time to fill and families to entertain will appreciate the useful content.
+Baker Ross celebrated the year of the zodiac animal rat by sharing an abundance of rat-related craft ideas in their Chinese New Year email campaign.
+Email newsletters are the perfect place to share tips to help customers make the most out of the festivities, and customers who have extra free time to fill and families to entertain will appreciate the useful content.
 Plus, this softer approach is a great way to build your brand reputation and foster customer loyalty in the process.